 - Are far cheaper.
 Synthetic diamonds can fit almost any budget.

 - Are less durable and hard.
-While lab grown diamonds are the same on the hardness scale as natural diamonds, synthetic tend to be softer and more prone to damage.
+While lab grown diamonds are the same on the hardness scale (mohs hardness scale) as natural diamonds, synthetic tend to be softer and more prone to damage.

 How do I know if a company like Agape Diamonds, which focuses on lab-grown diamonds, is a decent company?